The Clothworkers' Foundation

 Impact Framework Criteria

 Applications are assessed on two independent criteria.
-Organizations scoring highly on both are prioritized:
+Organisations scoring highly on both are prioritised:

 1. Embedding Lived Experience

-The Foundation prioritizes organizations that embed lived experience of the issues they tackle in decision-making at all levels.
-As quoted in their guidance: “We exist because we believe in the power and potential and purpose of grassroots leadership... [these organizations] can create transformational change.”
-They recognize this looks different for different organizations and ask about it in application forms.
+The Foundation prioritises organisations that embed lived experience of the issues they tackle in decision-making at all levels.
+As quoted in their guidance: “We exist because we believe in the power and potential and purpose of grassroots leadership... [these organisations] can create transformational change.”
+They recognise this looks different for different organisations and ask about it in application forms.

 Projects that create significant change to delivery, reach, or sustainability, such as: